Species you can see in Galapagos :

-You can never see all species of the Galapagos unless you do a 15 day tour visiting all the possible islands: some animals just live on some islands, sometimes in just 1 part of 1 island.
+You can never see all species of the Galapagos unless you do a 15-day tour visiting all the possible islands: some animals live on some islands, sometimes in just 1 part of 1 island.

-Sea lions, frigate birds, blue footed boobies, nazca boobies, swallow tailed gulls, tropic birds, marine iguanas, sharks, rays, penguins, giant tortoises, turtles, Darwin finches, mockingbirds, lava lizards, albatrosses, red footed boobies, flightless cormorants, pink iguanas (nobody can see this one as it is ultra-protected and living in a part of the islands totally closed to tourism): if you are interested in spotting one of those, let us know so we can complete the tour with a cruise.
+Sea lions, frigate birds, blue-footed boobies, Nazca boobies, swallow-tailed gulls, tropical birds, marine iguanas, sharks, rays, penguins, giant tortoises, turtles, Darwin finches, mockingbirds, lava lizards, albatrosses, red-footed boobies, flightless cormorants, pink iguanas (nobody can see this one as it is ultra-protected and living in a part of the islands totally closed to tourism): if you are interested in spotting one of those, let us know so we can complete the tour with a cruise.

-Galapagos can be visited all year round.
-There are 2 seasons:
+The Galapagos can be visited all year round.
+There are two seasons:

-- The warm season is from November to Mid- May: days can be really hot (more than 30 degrees) and the water is warm due to Panama current entering in the islands marine reserve.
+- The warm season is from November to mid-May: days can be really hot (more than 30 degrees), and the water is warm due to Panama’s current entering the island’s marine reserve.
 No need for a wetsuit, sunny days!
 If you need to warm up from the winter back home, this is the good season!
-Expect heavy tropical rains that can last 1 to 3 hours (really, we have not that much days with rain all day long, it can happen but not on all islands at the same time).
+Expect heavy tropical rains that can last 1 to 3 hours (really, we do not have that many days with rain all day long; it can happen but not on all islands at the same time).
 Due to the rains, all the islands are greener.
 In between these two seasons would be the transition time where you can have a bit of both seasons!

 Ecuador’s electrical current is 110 volts 60 cycles.

 US$ Dollars is the currency used in Ecuador and the Galapagos.